advtydv/ASDA/README.md

-# Legends ASDA Documentatoin
+# Legends ASDA Documentation - Non-Profit Tax Return Search Enginge
-Welcome to a prototype search engine for 990 tax forms
+Welcome to a prototype search engine for 990 tax forms.
+Developed in order to assist Non-Profit Organizations (NPOs) in streamlining their tax filing process.
+The search engine achieves this by creating a directory of over 100,000+ tax forms, reducing filing times by over 70%!

 ![Example of Website](Example1.png "Title")